TalonFloof/OkamiStation/Okami1041.md

 0x02: OKAMI_TRAP_PC
 0x03: OKAMI_TRAP_BAD_VADDR
 0x04: OAMKI_TRAP_KERNEL_SCRATCH
+    Intended for storing the page table
 0x05: OKAMI_TRAP_VECTOR_OFFSET
     NOTE: DO NOT ENABLE EXTERNAL TRAPS UNTIL THIS HAS BEEN SET!
+0x06: OKAMI_TLB_MISS_VECTOR_OFFSET
+    NOTE: DO NOT USE THE user SEGMENT or the kernel3 SEGMENT UNTIL THIS HAS BEEN SET!
+0x07: OKAMI_MCALL_VECTOR_OFFSET
+    Intended for interacting with the system firmware
 0x10: OKAMI_TLB_INDEX
 0x11: OKAMI_TLB_VALUE_LOW
 0x12: OAMKI_TLB_VALUE_HIGH